sabharwalsamad-bot/InspireHub_Motivation_DashBoard/README.md

 	•	On load, the app fetches a random quote.
 	•	Users can generate new quotes.
 	•	Liked quotes are saved in the browser and remain even after refresh.
+	•   Unique filter Button to filter out quotes of a particular author.